nikhil1209ui/Telecom-Customer-Churn/README.md

 - Revenue Contribution by Customer Status
 -
 ### Results
-- Successfully identified high-risk customers with a predictive model.
+- Successfully identified high-risk customers with a predictive model having precision score of 96.6% and accuracy score of 96.2%.
 - Delivered interactive dashboards for business decision-making.
 - Provided actionable insights to target marketing campaigns and retention strategies.